 - A thyroid gland precursor that originates from the floor of the primordial pharynx

-- It is located initially at the middle of the floor of the pharynx, near the base of the tongue (i.e., foramen caecum (tongue)).
+- It is located initially at the middle of the floor of the pharynx, near the base of the tongue, i.e., foramen cecum (tongue).

-- It descends down the neck, forming the thyroglossal duct, to settle into its adult anatomical position.
+- It descends the neck, forming the thyroglossal duct, to settle into its adult anatomical position.

-During embryological thryroid migration, remnants of thyroid tissue can remain in the tongue (lingual thyroid) or along the migration path.
+During embryological thyroid migration, remnants of thyroid tissue can remain in the tongue (lingual thyroid) or elsewhere along the migration path.
 Incidental removal of ectopic thyroid tissue may result in hypothyroidism if the ectopic tissue is the only functioning thyroid tissue in the body.